Learning the Pareto Front with Hypernetworks: Relatwed Work

-\paragraph{\textbf{Multitask learning.}} In multitask learning (MTL) we simultaneously solve several learning problems, while sharing information among tasks \citep{zhang2017survey, ruder2017overview}.
-In some cases, MTL based models outperform their single task counterparts in terms of per task performance and computational efficiency~\citep{standley2019tasks}.
-MTL approaches map the loss vector into a single loss term using fixed or dynamic weighting scheme.
-The most frequently used approach is Linear Scalarization, in which each loss term's weight is chosen apriori.
-A proper set of weight is commonly selected using grid search.
-Unfortunately, such approach scales poorly with the number of tasks.
+\paragraph{\textbf{Multitask learning.}} In multitask learning (MTL) we simultaneously solve several learning problems while sharing information among tasks \citep{zhang2017survey, ruder2017overview}.
+In some cases, MTL-based models outperform their single task counterparts in terms of per-task performance and computational efficiency~\citep{standley2019tasks}.
+MTL approaches map the loss vector into a single loss term using a fixed or dynamic weighting scheme.
+The most frequently used approach is Linear Scalarization (LS), in which each loss term's weight is chosen apriori.
+A proper set of weights is commonly selected using grid search.
+Unfortunately, such an approach scales poorly with the number of tasks.
 Recently, MTL methods propose dynamically balance the loss terms using gradient magnitude \citep{chen2018gradnorm}, the rate of change in losses \citep{liu2019end}, task uncertainty \citep{kendall2018multi}, or learning non-linear loss combinations by implicit differentiation~\citep{navon2020auxiliary}.
-However, those methods seek a balanced solution and are not suitable for modeling tasks trade-offs.
+However, those methods seek a balanced solution and are not suitable for modeling task trade-offs.